 To stop deforestation, we must first understand humans

+To stop deforestation, we must first understand humans.
 A research team led by the International Institute for Applied Systems has determined that despite years of hard work and widespread negotiations, efforts to stop deforestation are not working.

 The experts are calling for an entirely new approach that will address the real issue that is driving deforestation – the complexities of human decision-making.

 According to the researchers, reforestation and forest conservation efforts would have much greater potential if we understood more about human values and why we make certain choices.

 National, international, public, and corporate initiatives to reverse the trend of deforestation have multiplied in recent years.

 However, the IIASA team found no clear evidence to suggest that these initiatives are actually working.
 The study revealed that targets are being missed and trends of deforestation have persisted.

 Last year, both Nestlé and Procter & Gamble announced that they would fail to meet their self-imposed targets for zero deforestation.